the1lab/1lab/src/1Lab/HLevel.lagda.md

 terms in the `hcomp`{.Agda} for `isProp→isSet`{.Agda}: For example, the square you get when fixing `i = i0` is on top of the diagram.
 Since we have an open box, it has a lid --- which, in this case, is the back face
---- which expresses the equality we wanted: `p ≡ q`.
+--- which expresses the identification we wanted: `p ≡ q`.

 With these two base cases, we can prove the general case by recursion: